lazamar/lazamar.github.io/_posts/2017-09-09-faster-and-safer-haskell-accumulating-parameter.md

 ---
 layout: post
-title: Faster and safer Haskell: benchmarks for the accumulating parameter
+title: Faster and safer Haskell - benchmarks for the accumulating parameter
 ---

 Haskell's lazyness can cause problems with recursive functions if not handled properly.
 In some cases this can be dealt with using an [accumulating parameter](https://wiki.haskell.org/Performance/Accumulating_parameter).
 Haskell's wiki page on the subject does a great job in explaining that.
 Here I register some benchmarks on the wiki's examples so we can see how much that matters.